tarteel101/Shell-Design/README.md

 - MAX_COMMANDS: This defines how many separate commands we can handle at once (up to 10).

 ---
+This C code consists of four functions, each is meant to implement specific and certain features and functionalities.

+---
 - clear() Function
 ```C
 void clear() {